 In 1994, the Canadian Association of Fringe Festivals was officially registered as a non-profit organization with the following mandate:

 - To safeguard the integrity of Fringe Festivals as outlined in the four minimum criteria.

 - To recognize that the health of all member Festivals is important to the Circuit and therefore the artists’ health as a whole.

 - To encourage communication and cooperation between member Festivals thereby fostering the continuity of our guiding principles.

 The mission of the Canadian Association of Fringe Festivals is to unite, support, empower and strengthen member festivals in order to cultivate and foster independent artistic exploration for artists and audiences across North America

 Fringe and Fringe Festival are registered trademarks of the Canadian Association of Fringe Festivals (CAFF) and cannot be used without express written permission from the Association.
-This trademark allows CAFF to ensure that any theatre festival in Canada that wishes to call itself “Fringe” must abide by the CAFF mandate and the four guiding principles.
+This trademark allows CAFF to ensure that any theatre festival in Canada that wishes to call itself “Fringe” must abide by the CAFF mandate and the five guiding principles.